Advice and updates for the creative community during this time of crisis

 To aid, support and comfort the creative community during this time, we have begun collating the updates, initiatives and guidance individuals and studios are offering around the globe.

 While creativity isn’t the cure for the current crisis we find ourselves in, there are several ways we can come together as a community in support of one another.
 In this article we hope to point you in the right direction of helpful information, a similar network to you, or just a project to keep your hands busy and maybe make you laugh.

 Specific financial information for creatives in the UK can also be found in a separate section below.
-We’ll be monitoring the news and updating this article daily as and when guidance is offered.
+We’ll be monitoring the news and updating this article weekly as and when guidance is offered.